OKLAHOMA SOONER MODEL A FORD CLUB

 Along with hundreds of other Model A Ford Club of America (MAFCA) members, we serve as a community for the exchange of ideas and technical support for hobbyists while assisting members in their efforts to restore and preserve the Model A Ford.
 This site is one of the ways we have chosen to share what we know about this great car with our members and visitors.

-Join us this year as we celebrate our 56th year as a chapter of the Model A Ford Club Of America.
+Join us this year as we celebrate our 57th year as a chapter of the Model A Ford Club Of America.

-We invite you to join us for our General meetings, which are held on the fourth Tuesday of the month at 7:00 PM.
+We invite you to join us for our General meetings, which are held on the third Sunday of the month at 2:00 PM.
 Our meetings are at 3400 N. W. 36th Street in Oklahoma City.
+This is the Will Rogers Garden Center on the southwest corner of NW 36th and I-44 on the west side of the city.

 Celebrating Henry’s Model A Since 1960